- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-University of Dundee Botanic Garden has not told us if they are fully wheelchair friendly.
+No, University of Dundee Botanic Garden is not wheelchair friendly.

-University of Dundee Botanic Garden has not told us if they are fully pushchair friendly.
+No, University of Dundee Botanic Garden have stated they are not pushchair friendly.

 University of Dundee Botanic Garden has not told us if they are dog friendly.